kipprice/mossy-vibes/assets/exercises/find-a-mantra.md

 With each one, try repeating it on each in-breath, hold, and out-breath We're starting with traditional Sanskrit mantras, which can be repeated in Sanskrit or as their English translations.
 "Om".
-The sound of creation and the universe; represents the unity of the mind, body, and soul "So Hum", or "I am that".
+The sound of creation and the universe; represents the unity of the mind, body, and soul "So Hum" or "I am that".
 Recognizes your oneness with the universe.
-"Shanti", or "Peace".
+"Shanti" or "Peace".
 Represents internal and external harmony.
 Next, let's try some affirmations.
 "I am enough".
 Recognizes your inherent worthiness.
 "I am loved".
 Honors the connections you have with the world around you.